Helmut Beckmann: Clinical work and contribution to psychodiagnostics and psychopathology

 Helmut Beckmann trained a generation of psychiatrists in evidence-based treatment and psychopathology, and thus promoted a generation of academics, many of whom are leaders in the field today.

-Helmut Beckmann became acquainted with K. Leonhard's work through his doctoral advisor H. Dietrich, Munich, very early in his professional career.
+Helmut Beckmann became acquainted with Karl Leonhard's work through his doctoral advisor H. Dietrich at LMU Munich very early in his professional career.

 Early in his academic career, he thus came to the conclusion that one of the reasons for the lack of progress in psychiatric research could be – although worked out with good intention – the anosological diagnostic methodology carried out through expert consensus.
-On his appointment to Würzburg he invited K. Leonhard for lectures and visited him several times in the former Eastern part of Germany absorbing his outstanding knowledge on endogenous psychoses.
+On his appointment to the University of Würzburg, he invited Karl Leonhard for lectures and visited him several times in the former Eastern part of Germany absorbing his outstanding knowledge on endogenous psychoses.

 Inspired by him, he contrasted the anosological approach with a classification of the endogenous psychoses based on a clinical-empirical approach derived from lifelong observations of the patients in highly differentiated descriptions.

 He insisted that a certain diagnosis can be provided only when all the characteristic symptoms of a clinical picture are clearly present.